SKL is reader supported. When you buy through links on our site, we may earn affiliate commission. Learn more here.

 They carry a slew of certifications such as GOTS, OEKO-TEX, fair trade, FSC, SA8000 & 14000.

-In addition to organic cotton, they also choose Oeko-Tex Standard 100-approved buttons, recyclable metal hardware as well as natural rubber.
+In addition to organic cotton, they also choose Oeko-Tex Standard 100-approved buttons, recyclable metal hardware as well and natural rubber.

 And the best part?
 Everything is done in-house—from the yarn to the weave, stitching, color, and prints.